 Yes.
 Failure to notify Enrolment Services of any of the changes listed below may result in your restriction from receiving further OSAP funding:

 - Changes in your assets

 - Financial situation (for you and/or your family)

 - Address during the school year (e.g. living at home or away)

-- Other changes to your personal information (e.g. children information, changes in citizenship status)
+- Other changes to your personal information (e.g. children information, changes in legal status)